SichangHe/JSphere/execution.md

 - Coverage growth potential: 7% by count, 1% by size.
 - Half (1296.1MB, 40.60%) scripts by size fall into all sure categories.
     Count 1473 (3.67%).
+    - [ ] Look for bloated sites.
+    - [ ] What next if we can split it up?
+        - [ ] What user impact from size?
+Aggregate per page?
+        - [ ] Chrome execution time of script.

 | Feature                | Count | Percentage (%) | Size (MB) | Size Percentage (%) |
 | ---------------------- | ----- | -------------- | --------- | ------------------- |